Getting started¶

 pip install pyrigi

 Alternatively, one can clone/download the package from this GitHub repository.
 Installation for development is done via Poetry.
+More detailed installation instructions depending on your operating system can be found here.

 Usage¶